ScienceVikings/sciencevikings.github.io/_posts/2020-11-21-HTB-Buff-Writeup.markdown

 ---
 layout: post
-title:  "HackTheBox - Buff Writeup"
+title:  "Hack The Box - Buff Writeup"
 date:   2020-11-21 06:00:00
-categories: Security CTF"
+categories: Security CTF HTB"
 author: Ryan
 ---

-*Hack The Box is an online platform allowing you to test your penetration testing skills and exchange ideas and methodologies with thousands of people in the security field.*
+*[Hack The Box](hackthebox.eu) is an online platform allowing you to test your penetration testing skills and exchange ideas and methodologies with thousands of people in the security field.*
 ![HTB - Buff](../images/HTB-Buff/Header.png)

 Buff is an Easy level Windows machine.
 The box statistics show us that we will be focusing heavily on existing CVEs, while working on enumeration skills in a somewhat realistic setup.